There has been much debate about the Direct School Admission (DSA) exercise over the years.

 Once the application period is over, schools will proceed to the selection process, where applicants who have been shortlisted may be asked to attend camps or interviews at the DSA-Sec school.
 Much like how companies conduct job interviews, schools use these camps and interviews to get to know candidates better and determine if they are suitable for the school.

-After all, every school wants students who can value-add to their niche areas.
+After all, every school wants students who can add value to their niche areas.
 It is thus paramount that your child uses these interviews to make a lasting impression that distinguishes him or her from the rest of the candidates.

 For most 12-year-olds, the DSA interview would possibly be the very first formal interview experience.
 It can be intimidating and that's why your support is critical.